yukun-dong/how-to/Error-definition-prectice.md

 1. Define an error as a constant value
 1. Define an error as a function that returns a `UserError` or `SystemError`
 1. Define an customized error class
+1. directly construct a `UserError` or `SystemError` in the place where error happens

 **We don't suggest first method**, unless you don't care about the stack at all.
 Because the error stack is constant and meaningless in such a case.